Awesome Shodan Search Queries

 Example: CAREL PlantVisor Refrigeration Units

-C4 Max Commercial Vehicle GPS Trackers πŸ”Ž β†’
+C4 Maxarrow-up-right Commercial Vehicle GPS Trackers πŸ”Ž β†’arrow-up-right

 Example: C4 Max Vehicle GPS

-Secured by default, thankfully, but these 1,700+ machines still have no business being on the internet.
+Secured by default, thankfully, but these 1,700+ machines still have no businessarrow-up-right being on the internet.

 Example: GaugeTech Electricity Meters